ren-xiaobin/data-mining/README.md

 The project is organized into the following folders:

 - `naive_bayes/`: Contains scripts for training and evaluating Multinomial Naive Bayes models.
-- `logistic_regression/`: Contains scripts for training and evaluating Logistic Regression models, including a TF-IDF version.
+- `logistic_regression/`: Contains scripts for training and evaluating Logistic Regression models, also including an additional TF-IDF version.
 - `single_classification_trees/`: Contains scripts for training and evaluating Single Classification Trees.
 - `random_forests/`: Contains scripts for training and evaluating Random Forest models.
 - `gradient_boosting/`: Contains scripts for training and evaluating Gradient Boosting models.
 - `significance_test/`: Contains a script for performing significance tests on the results of different classifiers.
-- `op_spam_v1.4/` The dataset used in whole experiment.
+- `op_spam_v1.4/` The dataset used in the whole experiment.

 The only dependency required is [scikit-learn](https://scikit-learn.org/stable/), and all code is implemented using Python 3.10.15.

 ## Multinomial Naive Bayes

-The unigram version is implemented in `naive_bayes_unigram.py`, and the bigram version in `naive_bayes_bigram.py`.
+The unigram version is implemented in `naive_bayes/naive_bayes_unigram.py`, and the bigram version in `naive_bayes/naive_bayes_bigram.py`.
 To run the unigram model, simply execute:

 ```bash